Suggestions for Struggling Students

 - D/F repeats may only be done during a student’s first 60 hours of attempted courses.

 Make wise decisions about

-- Courses can be dropped online through STAR through the last day of the 10th week of the semester.
+- Courses can be dropped online through STAR.
+Please check the add/drop dates on the registrar's website.

 - Dropping courses can help prevent D’s and F’s on your transcript, but may also slow your progress toward your degree.